Food allergy: Diagnosis

-Food challenges, especially double-blind, placebo-controlled food challenges, are the gold standard for diagnosis of food allergies, including most non-IgE-mediated reactions, but is rarely done.
-Blind food challenges involve packaging the suspected allergen into a capsule, giving it to the patient, and observing the patient for signs or symptoms of an allergic reaction.
+Recently, increasing importance has been attributed to molecular diagnostics (CRD - Component-Resolved Diagnostics), which enables the identification of specific allergenic molecules responsible for sensitization.
+It provides specific information about patient's sensitization profile, allowing differentiation beetwen primary sensitization and cross-reactivity, assessment of the risk of severe allergic reactions (including anaphylaxis) and implementation of personalized treatment.
+Multiplex assays such as ALEX® are among the tools used in CRD, enabling simultaneous analysis of IgE antibodies against allergen extracts and molecular components.
+Precision allergy molecular diagnosis (PAMD@) enable the early detection of food allergies, thereby limiting the progression of the allergic march through earlier initation of immunotherapy.

 The recommended method for diagnosing food allergy is to be assessed by an allergist.
 The allergist will review the patient's history and the symptoms or reactions that have been noted after food ingestion.
 If the allergist feels the symptoms or reactions are consistent with food allergy, he/she will perform allergy tests.
 Additional diagnostic tools for evaluation of eosinophilic or non-IgE mediated reactions include endoscopy, colonoscopy, and biopsy.